Horizontal-org/Tella-website/docs/For organizations/g-drive.md

 #### Outbox {#outbox}

-The Outbox contains reports that have been saved for submission.
-This could be:
+The Outbox tab contains reports that have been saved for later submission.
+The outbox tab holds report that are ready to be submitted once the device reconnects to the internet or the user chooses to send them.

+Reports on the outbox tab cannot be edited.

+To send a report to the Outbox tab, use the Submit later button (⏱️), at the bottom left of the submit report screen.

+Outbox tab holds:

 * Paused submissions
 * Report submissions that were interrupted due to connectivity issues.